 A step-by-step onboarding system is proven to increase confidence and satisfaction, improve productivity and performance, and reduce stress and confusion — and not just for clients, but for service providers too — because it prepares the clients for your work together.

 How your clients feel about the start of their project will set the tone for your long-term relationship.
-If doesn’t go smoothly, overcoming uneasy or negative feelings will be very difficult.
+If it doesn’t go smoothly, overcoming uneasy or negative feelings will be very difficult.
 Clients want to feel good about their decision to invest with you.
-Starting out with a clear process and detailed communication will help solidify their confidence in you, reaffirm that they made the right choice to hire you, and eliminate any confusion over scope of work, terms, availability, and what happens next.
+Starting out with a clear process and detailed communication will help solidify their confidence in you, reaffirm that they made the right choice to hire you, and eliminate any confusion over the scope of work, terms, availability, and what happens next.

 Setting Clear Expectations

-The primary objectives of client onboarding are setting expectations, establishing boundaries, communicating process, and providing education.
+The primary objectives of client onboarding are setting expectations, establishing boundaries, communicating the process, and providing education.

 When setting expectations, you need to communicate: